+Downgrading shall automatically [the NDC meeting agreed to add the word 'automatically" to this sentence] be determined after 400 targets.
+A competitor can only be downgraded one grade from their highest obtained grade.
 For a competitor to be downgraded more than one grade, they must do so by applying to the National Shotgun Chairman in writing with due reason and supported by documentary evidence (i.e. Score sheets, medical statements, etc.) that will help the Chairman to reach a decision.

-7.4 REMAINING IN A GRADE
+7.4 REGRADING

+It is the responsibility of the competitor to manage their card.
 A competitor will remain in the grade in which they commenced the competition even if during the competition they qualify to be in a higher or lower grade.
 The exception being that after a competitor begins an event and is obviously under-graded, the competitor may be re-graded at the discretion of the Shoot Director.
+A competitor will regrade their card after 200 rounds. if they are eligible to be in a higher grade.

-7.5 GRADES: SPORTING CLAYS
+7.5 GRADES: SPORTING CLAYS AND 5-STAND

-AA Grade 77% and above
+AA Grade 84% and above

-A Grade 67% and under 77%
+A Grade 74% and under 84%

-B Grade 55% and under 67%
+B Grade 60% and under 74%

-C Grade less than 55%
+C Grade less than 60%